stephwon/MetaMini_KG_Automation/README.md

 ### Step 4: Failed Both NS
 This is Round 2(-ish) of Node Synonymization.
 After cleaning the `failed_both` nodes, we ran these `failed_both` nodes through node synonymization again to obtain mapping result.

+The scripts for each step used in the snakemake pipeline are located in the `microKG_NS` folder in this repo.
 To execute this pipeline use the following command below:
 ```bash
   snakemake --cores 16 -s MetaMini_KG_pipeline.smk targets